 A road to less uncertainty through more education

-So that’s exactly what he does.
 Despite an intense schedule, the Nobel Laureate takes every opportunity to speak publicly.
-But most admirably, he goes to middle schools and talks to 4th and 5th graders about uncertainty.
-He explains complex ideas in a rather playful way, by drawing balls of various colors from vases and making guesses about the color of the ball that’s about to be drawn.
-The kids learn in a fun and non-intimidating way about the nature of probability and that there’s more uncertainty in the beginning than in the end of this game.
+Most admirably, he goes to middle schools and talks to fourth and fifth graders about uncertainty.
+He explains complex ideas in a playful way so that the kids can learn in a fun and non-intimidating way about the nature of probability.

 Get new questions as they launch

 Broad skills to face the challenges of a changing world

 Education about doubt and preparing for an unknown future is also a way to cope with uncertainty.
 It’s the advice that Hansen gives to the young people as we wrap our conversation up.

 "When you’re going to school, you acquire a broad range of skills.
 You become interested in mathematics, you become interested in sciences, you become interested in literature,” he says.
 “It gives you the flexibility to do a variety of things in the future.
 Even in the first part of college, I didn’t really know what I wanted to do.
 But the mere fact that I had acquired multiple skills of different types gave me the flexibility to pursue different things.”